 • Reserve pasta water to finish the sauce and create a silkier texture.

-• Finish it in the saucepan for 30–60 seconds so the grooves soak up flavor.
+• Finish it in the saucepan for 30–60 seconds to let the grooves absorb flavor.

 These small steps make a significant difference to the texture and flavor of Malloreddus pasta.